-Professor of Engineering; Director of Laboratories; Coordinator, Senior Design, Ocean Engineering and Marine Sciences
+Professor of Ocean Engineering, Ocean Engineering and Marine Sciences

 Dr. Reichard’s research interests focus on composite materials and structures, and range from enhancing toughness of composite materials to designing efficient and cost effective composite structures.
 Specific projects of interest include designing composite structures for cars, trucks, buses, RV’s, recreational boats, race boats, yachts, ships, naval vessels, theme park ride vehicles, aircraft, lunar vehicles, bridges, buildings and houses.